garden-io/garden/docs/reference/module-types/helm.md

   # Specify one or more source files or directories to automatically sync with the running container.
   sync:
-    - # POSIX-style path of the directory to sync to the target, relative to the module's top-level directory.
-Must be
-      # a relative path.
-Defaults to the module's top-level directory if no value is provided.
-      source: .

-      # POSIX-style absolute path to sync the directory to inside the container.
+    - # POSIX-style absolute path to sync the directory to inside the container.
 The root path (i.e. "/") is not
       # allowed.
       target: